WestJet In-flight Experience, The Ultimate Digital Companion: Empowering Users to Control Entertainment and Connectivity

 By diving into both airline in-flight entertainment and top streaming platforms, we uncovered how users truly engage with digital experiences - insights that fuel the goals of our redesign, aiming to transform the passenger journey into something intuitive, immersive, and delightfully seamless.

-These insights helped us pinpoint the core opportunities to elevate the passenger journey, which we framed as a guiding design challenge:
+These insights helped pinpoint the core opportunities to elevate the passenger journey, which I framed as a guiding design challenge:

 How might we…